Nepal With Us

 Nepal has cool, clear winters, pleasant moist springs, hot wet summers and fantastic mostly clear autumns.

 Spring dances ever higher, painting the rhododendron hillsides.
 The arriving warmth generates staggering cloud formations and the occasional pre-monsoon downpour (everyone dives into the nearest house to wait the squalls out over tea).
-Some days are staggeringly fine, others the views cloud in around lunchtime or in the afternoon, great for reading and relaxing and just when you begin to worry about tomorrow, mostly the evenings turn sparklingly clear.
+Some days are staggeringly fine, but often the views cloud in around lunchtime or in the afternoon, great for reading and relaxing and just when you begin to worry about tomorrow, mostly the evenings turn sparklingly clear.
 This is the second traditional trekking season, and definitely less crowded but still a great time to trek.

 March and April are often drier than May, but May has the advantage of more alpine flowers.